 Technologies for the Energy Transition

 Energy transition is the most pressing priority of our time: only a fully carbon-free energy sector can underpin long-term inclusive growth and resilient societies.
 A successful transition requires a rapid deployment of new technologies, which, unfortunately, is not within reach.
-According to the latest IEA’s Sustainable Development Scenario, almost 35% of the cumulative emissions reductions by 2070 hinge on technologies that are currently at large prototype or demonstration phase, and around 40% on technologies that are not yet commercially deployed at a large scale.
-The contribution of technologies at large prototype or demonstration stage to emissions reductions are even higher in heavy industry and long-distance transport, where not commercially available and scalable options for achieving deep emissions reductions exist today.
+According to the latest IEA’s Sustainable Development Scenario, almost 35% of the cumulative emissions reductions by 2070 hinges on technologies that are currently at large prototype or demonstration phase, and around 40% on technologies that are not yet commercially deployed at a large scale.
+The contribution of technologies at large prototype or demonstration stage to emissions reductions is even higher in heavy industry and long-distance transport, where not commercially available and scalable options for achieving deep emissions reductions exist today.
 Hence, this decade requires innovative thinking and smart policies to speed-up the deployment of new energy technologies.
 In the end the trajectory of the energy transition will be determined by:

 - How the cost and technical performances of competing technologies evolve through innovation;